elliotlarson/dev-notes/rxjs-notes.md

 ### `create`

-This is a low level method of creating an observable from a datasource:
+This is a low level method of creating an observable from a datasource.
+With `create` you interact with the oberver by calling the `next`, `error` and `complete` methods directly.

 ```typescript
 import { Observable, Observer } from 'rxjs';